OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 #### Overview

-(Give an overview about the functionality and it's potential weaknesses)
+-- TODO [Give an overview about the functionality and it's potential weaknesses] --

 #### White-box Testing

+-- TODO [Add content on white-box testing of Testing for Debugging Symbols] --

 #### Black-box Testing